The Tobacco Control Initiative

 NOTE: You must be an LSU patient to receive

 the medication at a discounted price.
-However Medicaid and private insurance
+However

-participants can be assessed for medication and
+assessed for medication and receive a

-receive a prescription, but not at the LSU patient
+prescription, but not at the LSU patient

 rates.
 Actually if the patient has Medicaid

-it’s cheaper than LSU’s rate and, of course, private
+it’s cheaper than LSU’s rate and, of course,

-insurance varies in coverage.
+private insurance varies in coverage.
 The only NRT

 medication offered through this program is